Bubonic Plague Increased Immunity in Future Generations, Research Suggests

 Exposure to the bubonic plague — a devastating global pandemic that ravaged parts of Europe and Asia in the 1300s — might have had a long-term impact on the immunity levels among later generations, according to a new study.

-The bubonic plague outbreak, also known as the Black Death, was caused by a virus called Yersinia pestis.
-The study, published in Molecular Biology and Evolution, found that future generations of the victims carried an improved immunity against the virus.
-“It sheds light on our own evolution,” Paul Normal, from the Department of Immunology and Microbiology at the University of Colorado School of Medicine in the U.S., who co-authored the study, said in a statement.
+The bubonic plague outbreak, also known as the Black Death, was caused by a pathogen called Yersinia pestis.
+The study, published in Molecular Biology and Evolution, found that future generations of the victims had better immunity against the bacteria.
+“It sheds light on our own evolution,” Paul Norman, from the Department of Immunology and Microbiology at the University of Colorado School of Medicine in the U.S., who co-authored the study, said in a statement.
 The plague resulted in the deaths of almost a third of the European population, along with striking countries like China, Egypt, and India.

 To understand how immunity developed over time, the researchers studied the remains of 36 victims from a mass grave in a German town.
 They collected DNA samples from 50 residents who currently live in the same town where the graveyard is located.
 “We found that innate immune markers increased in frequency in modern people from the town compared to plague victims — this suggests these markers might have evolved to resist the plague,” Norman added.
-The research indicates an evolutionary capacity in our genes, which potentially built resistance against the virus.
+The research indicates an evolutionary capacity in our genes, which potentially built resistance against the pathogen.

 Related on The Swaddle:

-Note: Update: A previous version of this article had incorrectly made one reference to Yersinia pestis as a virus.